Keizaal/Keizaal/README.md

 ## Setup and Information

-Please note that I __**DO NOT**__ support manual installations.
-There are simply too many variables that go on with manual installation that attempting to troubleshoot each user individually is simply not realistic and will likely be a waste of my time and their's.
+Please note that I **DO NOT** support manual installations.
+There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic and will likely be a waste of my time and their's.

 This modlist takes up 100GB of harddrive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.